US Word Cup Roundup

 Did I miss one of your favorite interactive visualizations or World Cup apps?
 Tweet at me or share it in the comments.

 Crime and justice at @marshallproj & @thenexttodie.
-Part of team behind @news_klaxon.
+Watching the web with @news_klaxon.
 Ad astra per aspera.